chack411/CongestionMonitor/README.md

 ### Modify parameters for your deployment

-And, you should modify `parameters.json` in CongestionMonitor/ARMTemplate with your own parameters.
+You need to modify `parameters.json` in `CongestionMonitor/ARMTemplate` with your own parameters.

 ```json
 {